Safety Reminders

 Recommended reading & viewing:

-• To check out the GMC's new digital downloadable maps that don't require cell phone service, CLICK HERE.
+Check out the GMC's new digital downloadable maps that don't require cell phone service: CLICK HERE.
 (Or choose GMC's 'Shop' menu item.)
 Once there, scroll down to view all available maps.
 Please note that GMC strongly recommends always having a paper map and compass in the backcountry.
 Digital devices may fail due to batteries dying, getting wet or broken, etc, and should only be used as an addition to paper maps.